EliseDugue/pomodoro/README.md

 # pomodoro
- Pomodoro is JS project to train myself in this language and to use an API.
+ Pomodoro is JS project to train myself in this language and to use an API -- ongoing project